open-contracting/standard/docs/guidance/map/awards_contracts.md

 Each contracting process can have many awards and each award can have many related contracts.

-OCDS separates data about the contract award and data about the signed contract into the `awards` and `contracts` sections respectively. `Award` objects (within `awards`) and `Contract` objects (within `contracts`) are connected by setting `awards.id` and `contracts.id` to the same value.
+OCDS separates data about the contract award and data about the signed contract into the `awards` and `contracts` sections respectively. `Award` objects (within `awards`) and `Contract` objects (within `contracts`) are connected by setting `awards.id` and `contracts.awardID` to the same value.
 Source systems can contain data on awards, on contracts, or on both.

 If the data in the source systems relates:
 * to both awards and contracts, then both `awards` and `contracts` ought to be populated.